Sequential attractors in combinatorial threshold-linear networks: Applications to sequential attractor prediction

-For example, Figure~\ref{fig:dynamics-graph21} shows the 3 directional cycle representations of graph 21 together with its sequential attractor.
-The simply-added directional cycle best predicts the structure of the attractor since it not only reflects the sequence in which the nodes will fire, but it also predicts that nodes $1$ and $5$ will be high firing, as they are the singleton components.
-Moreover, we see that it is the simply-added structure specifically that is relevant, and not just the fact that each component is a core motif, since the directional cycle representation in B also has only core components, but does not capture the structure of the attractor as accurately.
+It is worth noting that a given graph may have multiple directional cycle representations.
+Figure~\ref{fig:dynamics-graph21} shows the 3 directional cycle representations of graph 21 together with its sequential attractor.
+We see that the simply-embedded directional cycle is the best predictor of the attractor since it not only reflects the sequence in which the nodes will fire, but it also predicts that nodes $1$ and $5$ will be the highest firing, as they are the singleton components.
+In Figure~\ref{fig:n5-core-examples}, we have the same phenomenon for graph 13: it has seven directional cycle representations, but only the one shown is simply-embedded, and this is the only